Thinkwise/docs/docs/kb/lifecycle_policy.md

 ## Thinkwise Platform

 Support for a version of the Thinkwise Platform ends **18 months** after the next release.
-The Thinkwise Software Factory and Intelligent Application Manager have a release cycle of approximately 3 to 6 months.
+The Thinkwise Software Factory and Intelligent Application Manager have a release cycle of approximately three to six months.

 Critical hotfixes are provided for all supported versions.
 Non-critical hotfixes are provided for the current version only.